ScrappyCocco/DirectX-DXR-Tutorials/1-Dx12DXRTriangle/CONCEPTS.md

 Two more shader types can optionally be used:

-* The intersection shader, which allows intersecting user-defined geometry.
+* The **intersection shader**, which allows intersecting user-defined geometry.
 Using this shader requires modifying how the acceleration structures are built, and is beyond the scope of this tutorial.
 We will instead rely on the built-in triangle intersection shader provided by DXR;
-* The any hit shader is executed on each potential intersection: when searching for the hit point closest to the ray origin, several candidates may be found on the way.
+* The **any hit shader** is executed on each potential intersection: when searching for the hit point closest to the ray origin, several candidates may be found on the way.
 The any hit shader can typically be used to efficiently implement alpha-testing.
 If the alpha test fails, the ray traversal can continue without having to call **TraceRay()** again.

 ## Shaders
 In this tutorial we will create a pipeline containing only the 3 mandatory shader programs: a single ray generation, single miss and a single closest hit.